Want to volunteer or be Employed at the Arctic Chalet?

 2 pm Finish work projects and spend time with the dogs, brushing, walking etc.

-5-6 pm Feeding dogs and cleaning
+5-6 pm Feeding dogs and cleaning at the kennels

 8 am Rise, shine and have breakfast.
 Breakfast is a must!